stawberri/stopstop/README.md

 ### stopstop(options, data[, ...])
 You'll notice that `options`, an object, is completely different from the string `token` that stopstop's other form expects as a first parameter.
 That's how stopstop knows which version you want.
 As far as stopstop is concerned, providing an `options` object replaces the first two parameters of its other form.
 There isn't any difference beyond that.
 * `options` _object_.
 Make choices about what you want stopstop to do!
+Everything that doesn't say **required** is optional.
-  - `token` _string_.
+  - `token` **required** _string_.
 Your bot's api token!
 Your messages will come from the bot this corresponds to.
   - `params` _object_.
 This object is passed directly to Telegram's bot API as request parameters, so you probably wannya look at [their sendMessage reference](https://core.telegram.org/bots/api#sendmessage) for more details.
-    + `chat_id` _number_.
+    + `chat_id` **required** _number_.
 This is where you specify who you want your bot to send messages to.
     + `text` _nothing_.
 While you _can_ set a text parameter and stopstop won't throw an error, there's no point in doing so because it'll get overwritten.
+  - `prefix` _string_.
+If you set this to a string, it'll get added to the beginning of all of your messages.
+If you don't set it to anything, nothing will get added.
+  - `suffix` _string_.
+If you set this to a string, it'll get added to the end of all of your messages.
+If you don't set it to anything, nothing will get added.
 * `data` _anything_.
 Just think of this part as the arguments you would pass to `console.log` and you'll be fine!
 * `...` _anything_.
 Just like `console.log`, you can actually pass multiple data arguments and they'll get strung together!
 * **returns** _stopit_.
 You get another `stopit` back, which means you can actually save the return value from any complete stopstop call to make more stopstop calls with the same settings!